 So I guess it's really old news that really hasn't been told to an entire generation of people.

-Well that's right.
+Well, that's right.

-You know there's a lot going on here and I think that a lot of this is hugely diversionary from these really important issues that we should be discussing.
+And I think that a lot of this is hugely diversionary from these really important issues that we should be discussing.

-I think all victims or alleged evictions should be heard and that goes for Clinton accusers and that goes for Trump accusers.
+I think all victims or alleged evictions should be heard, and that goes for Clinton accusers, and that goes for Trump accusers.

 And it's a little bit like what we saw with Bill Cosby.

-There are women who have these experiences who feel ashamed who feel somehow that it's their fault and they don't come out and then years later and that was true with Juanita Broderick we didn't hear from her for fifteen years and she came out and told her story much later than uh you know the the alleged activities occurred.
+And then years later, and that was true with Winita Broderick, we didn't hear from her for 15 years, and she came out and told her story much later than the alleged activities occurred.

-So women in and all victims of this kind of a crime or this kind of alleged crime sometimes feel safety and strength in numbers and like I said the the the Bill Cosby example is one I would point to where there was sort of a floodgate.
+So women and all victims of this kind of a crime or this kind of alleged crime sometimes feel safety and strength in numbers.

-I think with the No, it's more than a scheduling, because they're talking about preparing the campaign for a release of information.
+I think with the- No, it's more than a scheduling because they're talking about preparing the campaign for a release of information.

-Just like I'm sure you would agree as an attorney for Bill Clinton to meet with Loretta Lynch for 39 minutes in a private plane on a tarmac just before she's about to decide the fate of a very important investigation of his wife is inappropriate.
+And why is there any contact at all, just like I'm sure you would agree as an attorney for Bill Clinton to meet with Loretta Lynch for 39 minutes in a private plane on a tarmac just before she's about to decide the fate of a very important investigation of his wife is inappropriate?

-Totally agree with you, Sean.
+I totally agree with you, Sean.

 Totally improper.

-I think Jeff, you can talk to this, having been in a uh admission the Reagan administration is and certainly in times of crisis, uh politics is like making sausages, no one should see it.
+I think, Jeff, you can talk to this, having been in a mission in the Reagan administration, and certainly in times of crisis, politics is like making sausages.

-And so what I see happening here is the kind of not that pretty side of politics, but it is still politics uh in a way that folks who are operatives within it can understand, even if it's kind of ugly.
+And so what I see happening here is the kind of not that pretty side of politics, but it is still politics in a way that folks who are operatives within it can understand, even if it's kind of ugly.

 What's your reaction, Jeff?